 It’s your job as a manager or HR leader to create an environment where your team feels they can openly offer feedback and discuss problems with each other.
 You can do this by leading as an example, encouraging team bonding activities and checking in with each employee to make sure they feel supported, and that their personal development goals are clearly outlined.

 Even though you may have all the ingredients to build a happy workplace, that recipe is incomplete with the secret sauce of trust.
 Use Ben Casnocha’s experience with his boss as a learning for how to build trust throughout your organization.
 You’re guaranteed to develop employees who are more engaged, motivated and fulfilled.

-Speaking of happy employees: if you want to build appreciation and levels of motivation, consider giving the gift of Blueboard.
+Speaking of happy employees: if you want to build appreciation and levels of motivation, consider giving the gift of Blueboard employee rewards.
 Employees choose from our catalog of hand-curated experiences, including everything from kitesurfing to zero gravity float therapy to craft beer tasting.
 Check out our most popular experiential rewards here.